luisalexanderavila/IUC02-NFDI-MatWerk/README.md

 ## Ontology Development

-In the folder "Ontology" you will find the current status of the developments related to the IUC02.
+In the folder "Ontology Development" you will find the current status of the developments related to the IUC02.

 ## Further work

-We are currently agreeing on how to structure and share our current developments regarding, e.g., upstream data processing, downstream data usage, and FAIR Digital Objects.
-We will update the repository soon in this regard.
+We will soon share our current developments regarding, e.g., upstream data processing, reference dataset validation, downstream data usage, and FAIR Digital Objects.

 # Acknowledgment: